PantherHackers/blog/3-things-you-must-know-about-midnight-hacks.md

 Kinney concludes concisely, "This was a great event.
 I'm excited for the next one."

 ### Whether you are looking to hang out or bang out your next app, Midnight Hacks is the event for you.
 Be on the lookout for the March Midnight Hacks.
-You can find out more information about this event on slack at pantherhackers.slack.com/signup
+You can find out more information about this event on [our Slack!](https://pantherhackers.slack.com/signup)